legomaster378/learnECMAScript/array/array and items.md

 //["camel", "duck"]
 ```

+[copyWithin](https://devdocs.io/javascript/global_objects/array/copywithin) shallow copies part of an array to another location in the same array and returns it, without modifying its size.

 // splice is very flexible, can do concat, remove, replace

 // splice(startIndex, 1); // delete one specified item